-SERVICE INFORMATION LETTER NO. SIL20A1-006
+SERVICE INFORMATION NO. SI 36-060

-NOTE: Service Information Letters are used only:
+NOTE: SI's are used only:

-- 1. To distribute information from Diamond Aircraft Industries (DAI) to our customers. - 2.
-To distribute applicable information/documents from our suppliers to our customers with additional information.
+- 1) To distribute information from DAI to our customers. - 2) To distribute applicable information/documents from our suppliers to our customers with additional information.

-NOTE: Typically there is no revision service for Service Information Letter (SIL).
-Each new information or change will be sent along with a new SIL.
+Typically there is no revision service for SI's.
+Each new information or change of that will be sent along with a new SI.